KSuryaprakash10/BIKE-SHARING-DATA-ANALYSIS/README.md

 # BIKE-SHARING-DATA-ANALYSIS
 Project Overview

-The project aims to analyze the Toman Bike Shop dataset to gain insights into customer behavior, sales trends, and product performance.
+The project aims to analyze the Bike Shop dataset to gain insights into customer behavior, sales trends, and product performance.

 Data Analysis